Christian Children’s Charity Refuses $25K Donation Because Donor Is An Atheist [Video]

 Ultimately, a GoFundMe campaign was set up to raise money to be donated to the Murrow Indian Children’s Home, the Christian charity that refused Wilbourn’s $100.
 In all, over $28,000 was raised.

-Over the course of his fundraising campaign, the atheist would-be donor tried multiple times to donate the money he’d raised to the Christian children’s charity, but was repeatedly shot down.
+Over the course of his fundraising campaign, the atheist would-be donor tried multiple times to donate the money he’d raised to the Christian children’s charity but was repeatedly shot down.
 Unless he agrees that the Muskogee Atheist Community (or apparently any atheist or atheist organization) won’t be publicly credited for making the sizable donation.

 Because the Christian children’s charity refuses to take his money, Wilbourn has decided to reallocate the funds he raised.
 He says that the tens of thousands of dollars will still go to help children, just not the children he originally set out to help.
 Rather, the money will go to Camp Quest Oklahoma, a secular organization with no religious affiliation.